 SOURCE OF INFORMATION: Kentucky Biographies, page 53.

-During the corrse of his renn rks when delivering the
+During the corpse of his renn rks when delivering the

 diplomas t o the graduating class of Kentucky A. and M. College,